-With regards to the visual aspect of these videos, it should be straightforward to improve the quality of the graphics used.
+With regards to the visual aspect of these videos, it may be possible to improve the quality of the graphics used.
 The current videos only show a simple scalar field as it develops over time.
 They could be improved by adding animated global maps of the model, interviews or live performances to the video.
 It may also be a positive addition to preface the videos with a brief explanation of the project and the methods deployed.
 On the technical side, there may also be some visual glitches and artefacts which arise due to YouTube's compression or streaming algorithms.
 A different streaming service or alternative video making software might help remove these glitches.

 We found that the bulk of the views originated from external links and direct links.
 This means that the sharing the videos over social media dominated over YouTube's in-built video suggestions.
-While it was beyond the scope of this trial project, in future projects it might be possible to change the balance of external to internal traffic and increase the reach of this work through paid advertising on YouTube and other social media platforms.
+It might be possible to change the balance of external to internal traffic and increase the reach of this work through paid advertising on YouTube.
 This would place the videos higher in the suggested video rankings and on the discovery queues.
 YouTube videos are typically shown in the suggestions queue with a thumbnail image and the video title.
-The thumbnail is

-- 635 - 5 the graphic placeholder that shows the video while it is not playing, on YouTube as a suggested video, or in the Facebook or Twitter feeds.
+The thumbnail is the graphic placeholder that shows the video while it is not playing, on YouTube as a suggested video, or in the Facebook or Twitter feeds.
 The thumbnail is how viewers first encounter the video and it is a crucial part of attracting an audience.
 There are lots of guides helping create better thumbnails (Kjellberg and PewDiePie, 2017; Video Influencers, 2016; Myers, 2019).
-Future works should attempt to optimise the video thumbnail to attract a wider audience. - In terms of the reach, the authors expect there to be a modest increase in the view count upon the publication of this work.
-640 However, judging from the history of the video's audience size, and other videos in this field, we do not expect a significant change in the total number of views.
+Future works should attempt to optimise the video thumbnail to attract a wider audience.

+In terms of the reach, the authors expect there to be a modest increase in the view count upon the publication of this work.
+However, judging from the history of the video's audience size, and other videos in this field, we do not expect a significant change in the total number of views.
 If the goal of future projects were to increase the audience size, then it might be possible to reach a wider audience using a press release, a live performance, a public showing of the videos, or through a collaboration with other musicians or YouTube content creators.
 It may also be possible to host a live concert, make a live recording, or broadcast a YouTube live stream.
-It is not fully understood how a video can go viral (West, 2011; Jiang et al., 2014).
-However, - 645 view counts can rise exponentially when a single person or organisation with a large audience shares a video.
-Improvements to the music, the video, the description and the thumbnail make it more likely for an influencer to like, share, or re-tweet a piece, which could result in an significant increase in the audience size and view count.
+It is not fully understood how a video can go viral(West, 2011; Jiang et al., 2014).
+However, view counts can rise exponentially when a single person or organisation with a large audience shares a video.
+Improvements to the music, the video, the description and the thumbnail make it more likely for an influencer to like, share, or re-tweet a piece, which could result in an explosion in the audience size and view count.

 The videos in this work were posted to YouTube in an ad hoc fashion, as soon as they were finished.
-To maximise the number of views, online guides recommend consistent, scheduled in advance, weekly videos, and it's been advised to publish them late in the week in the afternoons (Katie Nohr, 2017; Think Media, 2017).
+To maximise the number of views, online guides recommend consistent, scheduled in advance, weekly videos, and it's best to publish them late in the week in the afternoons(Katie Nohr, 2017; Think Media, 2017).

-7 Conclusions
+6 Conclusions